 In order to access the cluster via the CLI you must have the

-oc command installed.
-Which if you followed the previous steps you already have.
+oc CLI installed.
+Which, if you followed the previous steps, you already have.

 - Log into the web console as stated above.